eclipse-threadx/threadx/ports/rxv2/ccrx/readme_threadx.txt

 Timer processign is performed by calling __tx_timer_interrupt().
 This should usually be done from within the callback of a periodic timer with a period of 100Hz.
-In the sample projects a Renesas Fit CMT periodic timer module (rx_cmt) is used as the timer source.
+In the sample projects a Renesas Fit CMT periodic timer module (r_cmt_rx) is used as the timer source.

 7. Interrupt Handling

 Interrupt handling is unaffected by the ThreadX port as such user interrupts can be written according to the toolchain's documentation.
-It is recommended not to use interrupt priority 15 as this is the priority of the context switch interrupt.
-However using interrupt priority 15 won't cause any negative side effectd but doing so may may slightly reduce performance.
-Please refer to the toolchain documentation for additional details on how to define interupt service routines.
+It is recommended not to use interrupt priority 1 as this is the priority of the context switch interrupt.
+However using interrupt priority 1 won't cause any negative side effects but doing so may slightly reduce performance.
+Please refer to the toolchain documentation for additional details on how to define interrupt service routines.

 8. Execution Profiling